 Hormones of Pregnancy: Friend or Foe?

 It may feel like your hormones are running wild, causing all kinds of disturbances.
-However, as you’ve just read, hormones are vital to a healthy pregnancy.
+From causing physical phenomenons like morning sickness to emotional struggles like depression, hormones have you caught in their grip.
+However, as you’ve just read, they are vital to a healthy pregnancy.
 Hopefully now you can take some comfort in knowing how much good these crazy hormones are doing in your body.

 Kopa Birth’s online birthing classes allow you to prepare for a natural hospital birth from the comfort of your own home, 24/7.
 Enroll today in our free online childbirth class and start preparing for your natural birth!